Concordia University Nebraska: Growth into university

 The college became part of the newly established Concordia University System in 1995. and became a university in 1998 and was renamed Concordia University Nebraska.
 Concordia opened a 8550 sqft location in Lincoln's Fallbrook development to house graduate classes.

-Throughout the 2000s Concordia's enrollment continued to grow with more students enrolling in programs outside the historical church-work degrees.
-Despite the growth of secular studies, the church-work programs continued to flourish with Concordia having graduated nearly 30% of LCMS church workers by 2019.
+Throughout the 2000s, despite the growth of secular studies, the church-work programs continued to flourish with Concordia having graduated nearly 30% of LCMS church workers by 2019.

 In 2009, the Walz Health and Human Performance Complex was completed, significantly improving the athletic facilities and performance spaces.
 The newest building on the campus is the Dunklau Center for Science, Math and Business, completed in 2019.
 The Dunklau Center added 58000 sqft primarily to the sciences while renovating existing spaces for other programs including the new agricultural program.

 In 1996, the college hosted the first annual Plum Creek Children's Literacy Festival.
 The festival now brings nearly 10,000 school-aged students and teachers to campus to interact with authors and illustrators.
 It has included famous authors such as Lois Lowry, John R. Erickson, and Richard Peck.
 In 2021 the University canceled the Plum Creek Children's Literacy Festival two days before the event was scheduled after multiple authors and illustrators withdrew from the event upon learning of the school's opposition to homosexuality for religious reasons.

 The current president of Concordia University is Dr. Bernard Bull.